 Mooreland was the summer home of Edward William Moore, a prominent Cleveland capitalist who made his fortune in banking, electric railroads and telephone distribution in the late 1800s.
 Moore and his business partner, Henry Everett developed the Cleveland Painesville and Eastern Interurban Railway.
 Moore and his wife, Louise Chamberlain Moore had five children: Margaret, Franklyn, Kathryn, Edward Jr., and Elizabeth.

 During this time, Moore commissioned Cleveland architect Arthur N. Oviatt to design a summer country home in Lake County, Ohio.

 The original property included a working farm and covered over 1,000 acres.
 The country home, neo-classical in style, was substantially enlarged in 1906 with Milton Dyer engaged as architect.
 (Dyer later designed Cleveland City Hall.)
 Landscape architect A. Donald Gray designed the layout of a pool, fountains, rose gardens, and a nine-hole golf course.

 Mooreland was a retreat for wealthy industrialists.
-Records show that among the noted guests were Eleanor Roosevelt and Polish Prime Minister and noted pianist Ignacy Paderewski.
+Records show that among the noted guests include Polish Prime Minister and noted pianist Ignacy Paderewski.
 After Moore died in 1928, his family sold their home in Cleveland and made their permanent residence at Mooreland.
 The estate remained relatively intact until the early 1960s when sections of the original estate were sold.

 In 1968, the Lakeland Community College Board of Trustees purchased approximately 400 acres (which included the mansion) from the Moore family as the site for the new community college.
 As part of the agreement, Edward Moore's daughter, Margaret, was allowed to continue to live in the 42-room home until her death in 1982, at which time the mansion became college property.